DeUsVault/ShooterGame/README.md

 ## Introduction

-ShooterGame LTS (Long-term support) is a port of ShooterGame Unreal Engine 5 with the goal to modernize, fix and generally maintain the now defunct & adandoned ShooterGame.
-Support starts at Unreal Engine Version 5.1.
+ShooterGame LTS (Long-term support) is a port of ShooterGame to Unreal Engine 5 with the goal to modernize, fix and generally maintain the now defunct & adandoned ShooterGame.
+Support starts at Unreal Engine 5.1.

-If you're like me, Lyra felt a little bit overwhelming and over-engineered and more of a showcase than an appropriate replacement for ShooterGame.
-This project was made for you.
+If you're like me, Lyra felt a little bit overwhelming, over-engineered and more of a showcase than an appropriate replacement for ShooterGame which acted for many as a template.
+This project exists to solve that problem.
 The source code may look a little different as it has been reorganized.
 Here's a quick sum up of the notable features i've changed so far:

 | Feature                   | Status |
 | -------------             | ------------- |